highest mountain peak in india

 • Teesta River: The Teesta River is one of the major rivers in Sikkim and West Bengal.
 It originates from the Zemu Glacier and flows southward, providing water for agriculture, hydropower, and drinking purposes.
 The river is vital for the livelihoods of the people living in its basin.

-• Arun River: The Arun River, which is fed by the Yalung Glacier, flows through Nepal and eventually merges with the Koshi River.
+• Arun River: The Yalung Glacier feeds the Arun River, flows through Nepal, and eventually merges with the Koshi River.
 It plays a significant role in the water resources of eastern Nepal.

 Climbing History and Challenges of Kanchenjunga

-Kanchenjunga, the highest mountain peak in India and the third highest in the world, presents climbers with formidable challenges.
-The mountain’s climbing history is rich with stories of triumph and tragedy, showcasing the determination and resilience of mountaineers who have dared to scale its heights.
-This section delves into the significant milestones in Kanchenjunga’s climbing history and the challenges faced by those who attempt to conquer it.
+Kanchenjunga, the highest mountain peak in India and the third highest in the world presents climbers with formidable challenges.
+The mountain’s history is rich with stories of triumph and tragedy, showcasing the determination and resilience of mountaineers who have dared to scale its heights.
+This section delves into the significant milestones in Kanchenjunga’s history and the challenges those who attempt to conquer it face.

 1. Early Attempts and First Ascent